rohanbatrain/knowledge-base/docs/Home/Track-Record.md

 Yes, finally college routine is in action.
 Now we have a room (P.G.) in which we are going to do all server related stuff for perhaps the next 4 years or so.
 My setup walkthrough will be linked here accordingly once it's ready.

+### September-November

+College and other stuff made me forgot what i did and wasn't able to document the changes.

+### December

+We shifted to a 2-BHK flat on a contract till May 2024.
+Now we have a proper studio/study room.

+- We successfully implemented pfsense plus we got a tenda router which has a wan port, which theoretically mean we can have an AP for pfsense aswell.
+So its awesome.

 [^1]: In kali nethunter, I learned how to brick my phone, and thus end up learning about edl and qualcom flashing of factory firmware using msm